jaredly/redoc/Readme.md

 ## itemized work to do

-- [ ] argument-level documentation
+- [ ] argument-level documentation (refmt doesn't parse this properly :/)
+- [ ] topologically sort the items in the sidebar
+- [ ] allow embedding of the docs for another module in a markdown page / module docs
 - [ ] add cli options for debug, verbose mode, etc.
 - [ ] add cards for social media sharing
 - [ ] respect @deprecated (and other things?)